gibilogic/crud-bundle/README.md

 ]);
 ```

-As you can see, we have requested the second page of our list of products, filtered to see the published products only and sorted by their creation date.
+As you can see, we have requested the second page of our list of products, filtered by published products only and sorted by their creation date.

 #### Custom filters